CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

 ![AWS Cost Management Console - Cost by Instance Type](../qa_plots/cost_plots/AWS_Bench_Cost.png)

 In Figure 3 The Cost Explorer displays a graph of the cost categorized by usage by spot or OnDemand, NatGateway, or Timed Storage.
-Note: spot-c5n.18xlarge is highest generating cost resource, but other resources such as storage on the EBS volume and the network NatGatway or SubnetIDs also incurr costs
+Note: spot-c5n.18xlarge is highest generating cost resource, but other resources such as storage on the EBS volume and the network NatGatway or SubnetIDs also incur costs

 Figure 3.
 Cost by Usage Type - AWS Console